AEF Still Spells FAKE

 Burke has previously sent a message of support to a pro-pulp mill rally held in Tasmania.
 Now he reckons “If Gunns came to me and wanted to build it next door I’d have it,”

 Do not to mix up the AEF with the ACF – the Australian Conservation Foundation.
-This similarity is, of course, intentional.
+This similarity is, of course, entirely intentional.

 10th October 2008